Chalarangelo/30-seconds-of-code/snippets/Loader.md

 tags: components,beginner
 ---

-Creates a spinning loader component.
+Renders a spinning loader component.

-- Define appropriate CSS styles and animations for the component's elements.
+- Render an SVG, whose `height` and `width` are determined by the `size` prop.
-- Define the component, which returns a simple SVG, whose size is determined by the `size` prop.
+- Use CSS to animate the SVG, creating a spinning animation.

 ```css
 .loader {